 There are additional practice requirements including observed and assessed practice requirements for some optional units that belong to the education and training suite.
+The number of observations of practice required and the number of hours to be observed and assessed are not specified for these optional units.
 These requirements are in addition to the observed and assessed practice requirements identified above for the mandatory units.